tijko/MailBand/README.md

 ========

 MailBand is an email utility to help manage multiple accounts.
-It is able to read and write emails from your desktop.
-You can also back-up all of your emails into a database stored on your local device.
+It is able to read and write emails from your desktop and you can also back-up all of your emails into a database stored on your local device.

 MailBand is compatible with: hotmail, live, gmail, msn, aol.